 Double, double toil and trouble, fire burn and apple cider bubble!
-Imagine me witch-cackling as I pour this INSANELY yummy, warm fall treat into mugs for your sipping pleasure.
+Imagine me witch-cackling as I ladle this INSANELY yummy fall treat into mugs for your sipping pleasure.
 Mulled Apple Cider is heavily spiced, incredibly easy, and just the thing we need for the upcoming holiday season!

 Growing up my parents threw a fabulous annual Christmas party.
-I’ll never forget how alive our house felt when it was filled with friends, food and laughter, while Christmas music played on the stereo, and the entryway quickly filled up with bottles of wine and gifts our guests would deposit as they walked through the front door.
+I’ll never forget how alive our house felt when it was filled with friends, food and laughter, with Christmas music playing on the stereo, and the entryway quickly filled up with bottles of wine and gifts.
 I was reminded of these memories as the scent of hot mulled cider wafted through my kitchen earlier this week.
-See, for the party my Mom always kept a pot of water with cloves, cinnamon, and whatever else she found in the spice cupboard simmering, which would fill the house with the most wonderful aroma.
+See, for the party my Mom always kept a pot of water simmering with cloves, cinnamon, and whatever else she found in the spice cupboard.
+It filled the house with the most wonderful aroma.

 Well, Mulled Apple Cider is like the drinkable version of my Mom’s stovetop potpourri.
 You know what we call that?
 An upgrade!

 - Apple cider.
 Note that apple cider is different than apple JUICE.
 Apple cider is basically strained mashed apples with pulp, while apple juice is filtered to remove all the pulp.

 - Cinnamon sticks.
 What is mulled cider without cinnamon?

 - Whole cloves.
 A staple in mulled cider and wine recipes.